Trying to set your New Year’s Resolutions but struggling? We’ve got you!

 We all have opinions.
 And that’s totally cool!

 It’s also totally cool if you’re pretty stubborn about those opinions.
 It’s your right!
 But that doesn’t mean that you should shut down opportunities to learn about different perspectives so that you can have more respectful conversations with people who don’t share your viewpoint.
 You don’t have to agree with those other perspectives… but it doesn’t hurt to open your mind now and then.

-Check out a new podcast, read some different kinds of articles, or simply engage in conversations with people who aren’t so quick to agree with you.
+Check out a new podcast, some new online yoga classes, read some different kinds of articles, or simply engage in conversations with people who aren’t so quick to agree with you.
 If you can do that a little more frequently in 2020, you’ll have succeeded at this New Year’s resolution.

 5) Rethink phone boundaries.